 The guitarist accompanying Buika is amongst that group of phenomenal artists I heard at the festival.

-Videos from 1 of Buika’s 2 WOMADelaide shows here…
+Videos from one of Buika’s two WOMADelaide shows here…

 Sample tracks (mp3 only) off Buika’s album En Mi Piel here too…